Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Experiments

-Fig.~\ref{fig:result_image_Case3} shows the denoising results for Pavia University in Case 3, i.e. under contamination by both Gaussian and stripe noise.
-As indicated by the rightward arrow in $\IndexTPTV$, the black line exists in the restored HS image by TPTV.
-More stripe noise remains in the restored HS image by LRTDTV, including that indicated by the leftward arrows.
-These occur due to the mischaracterization of stripe noise.
+Fig.~\ref{fig:result_image_Case4_PU} shows the denoising results for Pavia University in Case 4, i.e. under contamination by only stripe noise, and Fig.~\ref{fig:result_image_Case5_BV} shows the results for Beltsville in Case 5, which adds Gaussian noise to the stripe noise condition Case 4.
+TPTV restores structural details most effectively in Case 4.
+However, including Case 5, TPTV fails to remove the stripe noise.
+LRTDTV also leaves even more residual stripe noise.
+These arise from the mischaracterization of stripe noise.
+Another TV-LR hybrid method, FGSLR, effectively removes stripe noise, although brightness values are shifted in Case 5.
+The restored image by the deep learning-based method FastHyMix in $\IndexFastHyMix$ shows residual stripe noise, likely because the spatial correlation of stripe noise led the model to misinterpret the noise as significant features.
+Similarly, in Case 4, the restored image by QRNN3D in $\IndexQRNND$ also retains stripe noise at the locations indicated by arrows, but QRNN3D appears more robust than FastHyMix.
 As for other methods, including our method, stripe noise is adequately removed.
 This is thanks to the second and third constraints in Eq.~\eqref{prob:S3TTV_denoising} that characterize stripe noise.
 Furthermore, the methods that mainly use the second-order spatio-spectral differences, i.e., SSTV, HSSTV1, HSSTV2, $\llHTV$, and our method fully recover HS images without over-smoothing.